Churches Together in Ainsdale is a fellowship of Christian Communities in the Ainsdale area of Southport .

 Together, we engage in events and projects to support the local community – such as Ainsdale Community Care and Ainsdale Food Bank.

-Churches Together in Ainsdale work in co-operation and share worship between the various Christian churches of Ainsdale.
-The churches involved are: Ainsdale Village Church, Methodist Church, Sacred Heart RC Church, St John’s Stone RC Church ( also known as Heart Stone) and St John’s C of E Church.
+Churches Together in Ainsdale (CTiA) work in co-operation and share worship between the various Christian churches of Ainsdale.
+The churches involved are: Ainsdale Village Church, Methodist Church, Sacred Heart RC Church, St John’s Stone RC Church ( also known as Heart Stone), St John’s C of E Church, and Woodvale Chapel.